11notes/docker-ash/README.md

 Run Ash Binaries based on Alpine Linux.
 Small, lightweight, secure and fast 🏔️

 ## Description
 What can I do with this?
-It will expose binaries via web a simple web API, so you can use your favourite unix/linux binaries via curl.
+It will expose binaries via a simple web API, so you can use your favourite unix/linux binaries via curl.

 ## Run
 ```shell